shymashbankhlyft-creator/DL-Final-Project/README.md

 optim.SGD(model.parameters(), lr=0.001, momentum=0.9)

-SGD updates model weights using gradient descent.
+Momentum was used with SGD to improve convergence stability and training performance.

 # Training Configuration
-epochs = 10
+epochs = 7
-batch_size = 64
+batch_size = 32
 learning_rate = 0.001